Ratio analysis is the process of looking at and interpreting data from financial accounts, such as the balance sheet and profit & loss account.

 1. Debt – Equity Ratio

 This ratio is designed to ascertain the firm’s obligations to creditors to funds invested by the owners.
 It is an indication of all external liabilities to the owner’s recorded claims.
+Higher leverage ratios tend to indicate a company or stock with higher risk to shareholders.

 2. Proprietary Ratio